-Tips for the Sandwich Generation: Strike a Better Life Balance
+Tips for the Sandwich Generation: Strike a Better Work-Life Balance

 Ask anybody in the sandwich generation if they’ve achieved a healthy life balance between caring for an older loved one, children at home, career, self-care, household management, etc., and you are likely to receive a similar refrain: perhaps a sigh of longing, a snort of frustration, or a rolling of the eyes.
 And if you happen to be a sandwicher yourself, you may be struggling to set aside the time to even read this article completely!
-Nonetheless, allow yourself just a few minutes to consider the tips for the sandwich generation below that may just help you to breathe easier and let go of some of the pressure and stress associated with so many duties:
+Nonetheless, allow yourself just a few minutes to consider the tips for the sandwich generation below that may just help you to breathe easier and let go of some of the pressure and stress associated with striking a better work-life balance:

 1. Identify the top priority – and put everything else to the sidelines.
 In any given moment, you may end up pulled in a variety of directions: your teenager needs help with a homework assignment, the dog needs to go for a walk, and Dad is becoming agitated.
 Determine which, if any, of those needs is genuinely an emergency or time-sensitive concern, and resolve to assist with only that task.
 Then consider a different strategy for handling the other needs.
 (Perhaps Mom can assist your child with homework – after the child walks the dogs!)